HeatherRemacle/exchangelabops/pages/index.md

     href: '#definition-of-a-modern-application'

 ---
-This playbook is designed to help you on your IT project journey, and to navigate the development and support of government applications within the Agile framework.
+This playbook is designed to help you on your IT project journey, and to navigate the development and support of government applications within an Agile framework.
 It provides you with a collection of references, tools, and best practices.

 ## What Does It Do?
 It contributes to a shared understanding of the solution ecosystem, from ideation to operation and maintenance.
 “Plays” describe valuable patterns that project teams should consider as part of their modern digital product management lifecycle.